Syntax details for the DB1 (databases) course at HdM Stuttgart

 (returns everything that includes the string ‘%’)You can compare against null with is null

-does not work).
+(= NULL does not work).
 You can negate with

-You can use functions like upper
+You can use functions like upper and dates when

 ordering.

-keyword can be used to find unique
+The group by keyword can be used to find unique

 data:

-By combining group by
+By combining group by with count you

 can count the amount of unique data:

-can also be used with the
+group by can also be used with the

-keyword:
+where keyword:

-can NOT APPEAR AFTER group by
+where can NOT APPEAR AFTER group by;

 use the having keyword instead.

-keyword enables you to filter like with
+The having keyword enables you to filter like with

-, but after the group by
+where, but after the group by keyword like

 so: